AI experts sharing free tutorials to accelerate your business.

 Part 1: Generate the Intake Questionnaire

 Create a friendly, conversational questionnaire appropriate to the service category.
-Keep it to 8-12 questions.
+Keep it to 8–12 questions for standard services; up to 14 for med-spa clinical services (the expanded Section A adds questions).
 Group by section:

 • Hair/skin type and current condition